 - Unlimited VPN connections

 - Exclusive Smart VPN feature

 Best VPN with OpenVPN Encryption

-Another provider that doesn’t do too bad with OpenVPN is IPVanish.
-With over 180 servers, anyone hoping to use OpenVPN while on their network is assured of access to websites from anywhere in the world.
-Their pricing is also considerably fair, at $7.50 for one month, $20.24 for every 6 months, and $58.49 for every 12 months.
+Another provider that doesn’t do too badly with OpenVPN is NordVPN.
+With over 5000 servers, anyone hoping to use OpenVPN while on their network is assured of access to websites from anywhere in the world.
+Their pricing is also fair, at $11.95 for one month, $99 for every 24 months, and $59 for every 12 months.